How Well Generative Adversarial Networks Learn Distributions: The Adversarial Framework

 \section{The Adversarial Framework}

-We start with investigating the adversarial framework including the Wasserstein, Sobolev, and MMD GANs.
+We start by investigating the adversarial framework, including the Wasserstein, Sobolev, and MMD GAN, and GMM.
 Recall that the adversarial framework employed by GANs proposes to evaluate the accuracy of learning densities via the adversarial loss specified by the discriminator class.
-The goal of this section is to study the fundamental difficulty and minimax optimal rates of learning a wide range of densities for different evaluation metric defined by the adversarial framework.
-Through the lens of nonparametric statistics, we answer how the structure of the density and the choice of the evaluation metric affect the minimax rates, and when fast rates are possible.
+The goal of this section is to study the optimal minimax rates for learning a wide range of distributions, on a host of evaluation metric defined by the adversarial framework.
+Through the lens of nonparametric statistics, we answer how the structure of the distribution and the choice of the evaluation metric affects the optimal rates, and when fast rates are possible.